chenenyu/dog/README.md

 # Dog

-Dart log package, simple and pretty.
+Simple and pretty log package for Dart.

 ## Getting Started